-This paper is a revised and updated version of an earlier working paper (Jackson and Victor 2014)
+^{} This paper is a revised and updated version of the earlier PASSAGE working paper 14-02.

 Prosperity and Sustainability in the Green Economy (PASSAGE) is a Professorial Fellowship held by Prof Tim Jackson at the University of Surrey and funded by the Economic and Social Research Council (Grant no: ES/ J023329/1).